ryasar79/reduxx/README.md

     // should log: The reduxX monkey is 69cm tall!
 }

-module.exports = class App someDiv React.Component {
+module.exports = class SomeDiv React.Component {

     render() {